physar/spherov2-bb8-examples/README.md

 `python3 find_mac_by_name.py`

 Note that the script can also return <code>Device not found</code>, even when your bluetooth is on.
 That can be temporary, just try again.
 If it persist, try <code>python3 discover_bluetooth.py</code> to see which bluetooth devices are around.

+## reading the sensor-values of the BB-8 robot

+In [Sphero v2 API documentation](https://spherov2.readthedocs.io/en/latest/sphero_edu.html) several examples are given of how to drive the robot and control the LEDs, but for there is also functionality to read out the sensors.
+As long as the BB-8 robot has not moved, this functions return Null, but after a spin the sensors can be read out.
+An example of the usage of those function can be seen with this script:

+`python3 show_sensor_values.py`